ievans3024/BlackBook/README.md

 This is still currently a work in progress.
 I can make no guarantee or warranty of the security or stability of it.
 Use or re-use at your own risk.

-My ReST API notes can be found [here](https://gist.github.com/04815a9e450562cccec9.git)
+My ReST API notes for this project can be found [here](https://gist.github.com/04815a9e450562cccec9)

 Requirements